GenieFramework/Genie.jl/docs/src/guides/Working_With_Genie_Apps.md

 The first part of the migration file will be different for you!

+The text returned by the command will vary slightly depending on your personal setup.
 The `*_create_table_books.jl` file will be named differently as the first part of the name is the file creation timestamp.
 This timestamp part guarantees that names are unique and file name clashes are avoided (for example when working as a team a creating similar migration files).

 ---